UTrace: Poisoning Forensics for Private Collaborative Learning: Problem Statement and Threat Model

 \subsection{Problem Statement}

-We consider a PPML training scenario in which data owners, model owners, and traceback providers coordinate to provide a classification service to clients that offers secure model training, inference, and traceback of malicious data owners.
+We consider a PPML training scenario in which data owners, model owners, and computing parties provide a classification service to clients that offers secure model training, inference, and traceback of malicious data owners.

-\myparagraph{PPML scenario} \Cref{fig:problem-setup} illustrates the general setup for PPML we consider.
-A set of several \textit{model owners} host an ML service within a domain.
-For example, model owners might host a network threat detection tool for identifying malicious network activity from traffic logs containing private user information, or a cancer detection tool whose inputs contain private patient data.
-Such settings are typically subject to strict regulations restricting data use and sharing~\cite{noauthor_eur-lex_nodate, noauthor_california_2018}.

-To create the service, the model owners negotiate with $m$ \textit{data owners} $U_1, \ldots, U_m$, each of whom owns a \textit{user dataset} $D_i$ whose elements are labeled samples from the space $\cZ = \cX \times \cY$, where $\cX$ is the $d$-dimensional feature space and $\cY$ is the discrete label set.
-The data owners lease their data to the model owners for the purpose of training a model $f_\theta$, without directly revealing their private datasets.
-Training is performed using MPC-based PPML to distribute trust among two or more parties \cite{abspoel_secure_2021,mohassel_secureml_2017, mohassel_aby3_2018, wagh_falcon_2020} who perform the necessary computations to produce the trained model $f_\theta$ on the joint dataset $\Dtr := \bigcup_{i=1}^m D_i$.
-The resulting model $f_\theta$ is given to the model owners in a secret-shared format.
-Additionally, the training procedure generates a record $R$ of the training process (that might include model checkpoints, training hyperparameters, validation metrics, or other train-time artifacts), also secret shared to the model owners.

-After training the model privately, a black-box inference service is provided to clients.
-Clients submit private queries $x \in \cX$ to the service, which computes $\hat{y} = f_\theta(x)$ using a secure MPC inference procedure and returns the predicted output.

-\myparagraph{User-level poisoning traceback} The novel component we add to a PPML service is a secure traceback service.
-The ML training algorithm might implement poisoning defenses, such as~\cite{Activation_Clustering,CertifiedPoisoning,SpectralSign,SPECTRE}, but we envision the traceback service to provide another layer of defense.
-As a deployment-level service, poisoning traceback complements existing defenses by allowing system maintainers to address attacks that evade defenses.
-A main requirement is that the traceback service is attack agnostic and generalizes to multiple attack strategies.